-- 1. There will be separate classes set up for steers or heifers and divided as follows (based on weigh in at Pueblo County Fair): - Spring Calf Class under 450 pounds and still nursing.
-Weanling Class - 450-700 pounds Feeder Class - 700-999 pounds - 2.
-These classes may be divided at the superintendent's discretion. - 3.
+1. There will be separate classes set up for steers or heifers and divided as follows (based on weigh in at Pueblo County Fair):

+Spring Calf Class - under 450 pounds and still nursing.
+Weanling Class - 450-700 pounds Feeder Class - 700-999 pounds

+- 2. These classes may be divided at the superintendent's discretion. - 3.
 These animals will be judged as prospective market animals. - 4.
-A Grand Champion and Reserve Grand Champion can be chosen if merited from the champions in each class. - 5.
+Per the discretion of the Superintendent, participation ribbons may be given. - 5.
+All Feeder Beef will be ineligible for the market beef classes, market beef overall Grand/Reserve Grand champion, Showcase Sale-for not making the minimum market weight of 1,000 lbs. - 6.
 The record book should include both cow and calf for the Spring Calf Class.
 The cow does not have to be halter broke.
 The calf should be halter broke and trimmed.
 They are encouraged to show in showmanship.
 The cow nursing an exhibited calf does not have to be owned by the exhibitor.